vlatko-v/sweet-spot-donut-sales-forecasting/README.md

 </br></br>

-For a more comprehensive dive into the analysis, please refer to the following notebooks
+For a more comprehensive overview of the analysis, please refer to the following notebooks

 * *Feature_engineering.ipynb*
 * *Visualization_EDA.ipynb*